pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 ## Tagging Inputs and Outputs

-The prepared notebook has "inputs" defined in the cell 2 and produces a plot as an "output". `nb2galaxy` recognizes papermill-like cell tags.
-In particular, you need to tag a "parameters" cell
+Since `nb2galaxy` recognizes cell tags following the **Papermill** convention, one needs to create dedicated cells for the **input** and **output** of the notebook and then tag them accordingly.
+In the current example, the second cell is tagged "parameters" and contains the  **input** values:

 ![parameters cell tag](../../images/nb2workflow-annotating-nb-inputs.png)

-and return an output product by saving a plot first and creating a tagged output cell
+and the fifth cell is tagged "outputs" and contains the **output**.

 ![outputs cell tag](../../images/nb2workflow-annotating-nb-outputs.png)

+On one hand, the **input** parameters require manual annotation (see details below).
+On the other hand, **output** types are automatically detected, e.g. the path to a saved `.png` figure and a list of `float` numbers in the current example.

 ## Defining Dependencies

-We need to declare dependencies of the notebook (hence Galaxy tool).
-As long as Galaxy uses `conda` for tool dependencies, the preferred way is to create an `environment.yml` file in the repo:
+The automatic conversion of the notebook to a Galaxy tool requires an explicit definition of the dependencies.
+As long as Galaxy uses `conda` to install tool dependencies, the preferred way is to create an `environment.yml` file, even though `nb2galaxy` supports both `environment.yml` and `requirements.txt`.
+Here's an example `environment.yml`:

 ```yaml
 name: nb2galaxy-example